 Alanna Jackson: I'm Alanna Jackson, and we are the co-founders of Jackson Marketing.
 In case you still haven't heard, we are also sisters.
 We're bringing you episode 32 of the B2B Mix Show.
 Stacy, what's today's topic?

-Stacy Jackson: Today we're going to talk about something that a lot more marketers and companies in general should start paying attention to.
+Stacy Jackson: Today we're going to talk about something that a lot more marketers and companies, in general, should start paying attention to.
 It's about how well does your company's employee LinkedIn presence reflect on themselves as thought leaders in your company, and your company brand?
-No doubt you've already got a few superstar social sellers in your ranks, and some social savvy execs, but just imagine if every one of your customer facing employees had profiles that help them and your brand shine.
-Today's guest, Mike Orr, co-founder of Grapevine6, is going to share his thoughts on where marketers can empower those employees, while also driving more brand related social engagements on LinkedIn.
+No doubt you've already got a few superstar social sellers in your ranks, and some social savvy execs, but just some imagine if every one of your customer-facing employees had profiles that help them and your brand shine.
+Today's guest, Mike Orr, co-founder of Grapevine6, is going to share his thoughts on where marketers can empower those employees, while also driving more brand-related social engagements on LinkedIn.
 Alanna, why don't you introduce Mike to our listeners?